Carne do Sol: the original recipe from Brazil’s Northeast

-The carne de sol is the salted meat typical of northeastern Brazil.
-It is an essential product for the region and is believed to have originated from the indigenous practice of roasting game to preserve it for weeks.
+Carne de sol is the salted meat typical of Brazil’s northeast.
+It is an essential product for the region and seems to have originated from the indigenous habit of roasting game and then preserving it for weeks.

-It is prepared with beef (usually the rear) cut, lightly salted, and left to rest hanging in a covered and well-ventilated place.
+It is made with beef (usually from the hindquarter) cut, lightly salted and left to rest hanging in a covered, well-ventilated place.

-It is also known by other names such as “carne-de-sertão” (semi-arid area), “carne-de-viagem” (travel), “carne-mole” (soft), and “carne de vento“.
+It is also known by other names such as “carne-de-sertão” (semi-arid region), “carne-de-viagem” (travel), “carne-mole” (soft) and “carne de vento“.
 It keeps for a few days at room temperature.

-In Brazil, it is easy to find it already prepared and pre-cut at the supermarket (see photo), and in this case, it requires soaking in cold water for several hours, preferably 24 hours, to remove some of the salt.
+In Brazil it is easy to find it already prepared at the supermarket and pre-cut (see photo), and in that case it requires soaking in cold water for several hours or preferably for 24 hours to remove part of the salt.

-It is recommended to cut the meat into small cubes, cover it completely with water, and let it soak in the fridge, changing the water every 6 hours.
-It can also be blanched for a few minutes before being used in preparation.
+It is recommended to cut the meat into small cubes, cover it completely with water and let it soak in the fridge, changing the water every 6 hours.
+You can also blanch it for a few minutes before using it in the preparation.

-It is not available here, so it must be prepared using the sirloin.
+Here it is hard to find, so it needs to be prepared using the sirloin.

-It’s a very tasty recipe that I love, and in northeastern Brazil, you often find it even in beach shacks, sautéed with onion.
+It’s a very tasty recipe that I love and that in Brazil’s northeast you often find even in beach shacks, sautéed with onion.

-During my stay in Jericoacoara, I not only ate it at the restaurant “Forneria da praia,” but I also cooked it by sautéing it with bacon (see photo below).
+During my stay in Jericoacoara I not only ate it at the restaurant “Forneria da praia”, but I also cooked it sautéed with bacon (see photo below).

 This is the basic recipe.